 You could paint your own pretty princess picture or make something simple, like a cutout of the age your child is turning with a tiara perched on top of the number.

 Speaking of tiaras, how about delivering one plastic tiara to each party guest with a tag attached that lists the who, what, where and when of the party?
 Somewhere on the card, ask the girls to wear their new crowns to the party.
-If boys are invited, replace the tiaras with crowns or inflatable toy swords (compare prices).
+For young guests who don't like playing princess, replace the tiaras with crowns or inflatable toy swords.

 You could also make an old-fashioned looking party invitation by printing out the party information on paper using an elaborate font, dipping the paper in dark tea to age it, letting it dry and rolling it up like a scroll.

-Or, go with a regal purple or the birthday girl's favorite colors.
+If your child doesn't like pink, go with a regal purple, or the birthday child's favorite colors.

 Here are some other princess decorating ideas: